Kunming's Eternal Spring: A Three-Day Escape

 Lunch

-Local ethnic cuisine Mid-range
+Local Yi ethnic cuisine (try baked potato, cured meat) Budget to Mid-range

 Afternoon

-2-3 hours Included in morning ticket
+2-3 hours Included in main park ticket

 Evening